hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ### Performing quality assessment using job submission scripts
-So far in our FASTQC analysis, we have been directly submitting commands to O2 using an interactive session (ie. `srun --pty -c 6 -p interactive -t 0-12:00 --mem 6G --reservation=HBC /bin/bash`).
-However, there are many [more partitions available on O2](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic#UsingSlurmBasic-Partitions(akaQueues)) than just the interactive partition.
+So far in our FASTQC analysis, we have been directly submitting commands to FAS-RC using an interactive session (ie. `salloc -p test -t 0-6:00 --mem 6G -c 6`).
+However, there are many [more partitions available on FAS-RC](https://docs.rc.fas.harvard.edu/kb/running-jobs/#Slurm_partitions) than just the interactive partition.
 We can submit a command or series of commands to these partitions using job submission scripts.

-**Job submission scripts** for O2 are just regular shell scripts, but contain the Slurm **options/directives** for our job submission.
+**Job submission scripts** for FAS-RC are just regular shell scripts, but contain the Slurm **options/directives** for our job submission.
 These directives define the various resources we are requesting for our job (i.e *number of cores, name of partition, runtime limit* )

 Submission of the script using the `sbatch` command allows Slurm to run your job when its your turn.
 Let's create a job submission script to automate what we have done in [previous lesson](05_qc_running_fastqc_interactively.md).